 The most ultra-luxurious Filipino dessert of all time!
 Perfectly smooth, ultra-creamy, melt-in-your-mouth Filipino flan made of egg yolks, evaporated milk, and condensed milk.
 Cook in the oven or in a steamer.
 Step-by-step photos, a recipe video, and lots of tips are all here!

-Made of fresh and canned fruits bathed in a deliciously sweet and creamy dressing with condensed milk and cream.
+Made of fresh fruits and canned fruit cocktail bathed in a deliciously sweet and creamy dessert dressing made with condensed milk and cream.
 It’s an actual dessert, rather than a salad.
-This is a popular dessert during Christmas and New Year season.
+This is a popular dessert during Christmas and New Year seasons.

 Made of cassava root or yuca.
-This another favorite dessert/snack during Christmas season and Filipino gatherings.
-In this recipe, I will show you how to make a moist and cheesy cassava cake with a gooey caramelized condensed milk on top.
+This is another favorite dessert and snack during the Christmas season and Filipino gatherings.
+In this recipe, I will show you how to make a moist and cheesy cassava cake with gooey caramelized condensed milk on top.
 You can make this with fresh cassava or frozen grated cassava.

 One of the best Filipino desserts you’ll ever have.
 Made with strips of young coconut, pandan jelly (gulaman), kaong, and nata de coco all smothered in a creamy and sweet dressing.

-Chewy, smooth and buttery bibingka.
-This is also known as Christmas Bibingka.
-It is a type of rice cake that is seasonally sold during the Christmas season.
-My recipe specifically uses an easy "galapong" mixture made of two types of rice flour.
+Chewy, smooth, and buttery bibingka.
+This popular Filipino dessert is also known as Christmas Bibingka.
+It is a type of rice cake laid in banana leaves, specially made during the Christmas season.
+My recipe specifically uses an easy "galapong" mixture made of two types of glutinous rice flour and regular rice flour.

 Deep-fried saba bananas and jackfruit spring rolls drizzled with dulce de leche.
-It is an absolute treat that every turon lovers out there will surely love and enjoy.
+It is an absolute treat that every turon and banana cue lover out there will surely love and enjoy.